openstream/woocommerce-runmyaccounts/readme.txt

 == Changelog ==
 = 1.10.0 =
-* Added accounts for VAT accounting
+* Added Run my Accounts accounts for VAT

 = 1.9.1 =
 * Fixed a fatal error that could occur on the log page